Weltraumschaf/JUberblog/src/site/markdown/installation.md

 ### Templates

+JUberblog brings some  very basic templates to generate the  static content.
+You can change them to adopt the static generated content to your own custom theme.

 #### feed.ftl

 This is  the template file  which is used to  generate the [RSS][rss]  feed XML.
 You should only change this template if you know what you do.

 The available template variables are:

 | variable        | description                                               |
 |-----------------|-----------------------------------------------------------|